MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - tin no

 ## Denmark social security number or equivalent identification
-This sensitive information type entity is included in the EU Social Security Number or Equivalent ID bundle.
+This sensitive information type entity is only available the EU Social Security Number or Equivalent ID bundle.

 ### Format